square/okhttp/okhttp-logging-interceptor/README.md

 Logging Interceptor
 ===================

-An [OkHttp interceptor][1] which logs HTTP request and response data.
+An [OkHttp interceptor][interceptors] which logs HTTP request and response data.

 ```java
 HttpLoggingInterceptor logging = new HttpLoggingInterceptor();